 In lease contracts, one of the most common sources of conflict and problems is determining who should repair what is broken during the rental term.
 In other words, the repais during a lease contract.

 The law governing urban leases in Spain is the Urban Leases Act, Law 29/1994 of 24th of November.
 In relation to repairs and maintenance obligations of properties, the law says in it’s Article 21, titled: Conservation of the property, that:

-.- The Landlord (home owner) is obliged to make all necessary repairs to keep the house in habitable conditions, to be able to use it for the use agreed, except when the deterioration or repair is attributable to the tenant.
+.- The Landlord (home owner) is obliged to make all necessary repairs to keep the house in habitable conditions; to be able to use it for the use agreed.
+Unless when the deterioration or repair is attributable to the tenant.

 .- The article also states that ” minor repairs due to the ordinary deterioration caused by the normal use of the property shall be borne by the tenant”.

-However, it can be very interesting, if you are signing a lease or rental contract, to negotiate and correctly word the property contract, to expressly agree what must be repaired by each of the parties, as these repairs can be significant, costly, and provoke conflict between the parties to the contract.
+However, if you are signing a lease or rental contract, it woudl be interesting to negotiate and correctly word the property contract.
+And perhaps you could expressly agree what must be repaired by each of the parties.
+Becuase these repairs can be significant, costly, and provoke conflict between the parties to the contract.

 If you need legal or court advice on a lease, whether refer to a home, business premises, etc., please contact us.

 The information provided in this article is not intended to be legal advice, but merely conveys general information related to legal issues.

 White & Baos 2015 – All rights reserved